zkpservices/zkpservices/site/docs/zkp.edited.md

 At its core, a ZKP is a cryptographic method that allows one party to prove to another party that a statement is true without revealing any specific information about the statement itself.

-Imagine you have a secret password and want to prove to someone that you know it without revealing it.
+Imagine you have a secret password and want to prove to someone that you know the password without actually revealing it.

 ZKP makes this possible.

 Combining this cryptographic technique with smart contracts, zkp.services manages and verifies obfuscated (hidden or scrambled) data.

 We use advanced encryption techniques like RSA and AES to ensure data is securely stored and transferred.
-We also add layers of security with features like 2-factor authentication ("2FA") and token systems while still maintaining data privacy.
+We also add layers of security with features like 2-factor authentication (2FA) and token systems while still maintaining data privacy.

 Our protocol offers a secure solution where data can be stored, requested, updated, and validated without sensitive data becoming exposed.
 Instead, mathematical proofs verify the authenticity and integrity of the data, ensuring both privacy and trustworthiness.

-#### **Simplifying ZKP**
+#### **Simplified variation**

 To help you understand what ZKP is, think of “Where’s Waldo?”.